The Kind of Stretching That Won't Stretch You Much

 Assisted stretching, like the kind referenced in the article, where one person pushes another into a position, won’t actually increase your flexibility.
 It feels good and it’s relaxing but it doesn’t allow your body to hone flexibility as a skill, that is muscular in nature and developed over time, like strength, heart health, agility, etc...
 This is because someone else is moving you.
 Like any skill in life, physical or otherwise, if someone does the work for you, you’ll never find what you need from within, and in turn, learn how to do it for yourself.

 If you workout - running, weight lifting, yoga, rock climbing, dancing, whatever – most likely you do so using certain techniques.
 There is always some sort of form involved.
 But this is not true for stretching and flexibility.
 And that’s odd.
 Technical principles apply to every kind of craft, sport and art.
-But curiously, not when it comes to learning how to stretch, despite the fact that flexibility is considered an equal third, balancing cardio and strength and working together to create optimal health.
+But curiously, not when it comes to learning how to stretch, despite the fact that flexibility is considered an equal third of a triad that balances cardio with strength to create optimal health.

 People who aren’t flexible assume they were born that way, but more often than not, this is not true.
 What’s true is that ideas of stretching have been confused and basic principles of flexibility, ignored.